A Place of Our Own challenges the assumption that queerness and domesticity are mutually exclusive,

 Between tradition and rebellion;

-between what is softened for safety, and what is protected at all costs.
+between cultural inheritance and chosen family, between what is softened for safety, and what is protected at all costs.

 It is a paradox I recognize in myself.
 The pull toward home, toward familiarity, toward the language and rituals that shaped me, alongside a resistance to being contained by them.
 Queer life in the South often requires negotiation.
 What we reveal, what we keep, what we learn to hold quietly so it cannot be taken.

 This work lives inside that tension.
 I am not interested in defining what queer families look like.
-I am asking what they could look like, if relief, joy, and self-expression were not treated as risks.
+I am asking what they could look like if relief, joy, and self-expression were not treated as risks.

-This entry in A Place of Our Own documents the Greenberg family, Nicole, Kris, and their daughter Talia, inside a home that feels less like a house and more like a portal.
-Part Halloween town, part queer refuge, the space is playful, tender, and intentional.
-Glitter lives alongside ritual.
+This entry in A Place of Our Own documents the Greenberg family – Nicole, Kris, and their daughter Talia, inside a home that feels less like a house and more like a portal.
+Part Halloween town, part queer cave.
+The space is playful, tender, and intentional.
 Spookiness coexists with care.
 Love appears not as spectacle, but as atmosphere.
+Here, domesticity is not a retreat from queerness.
+It is an extension of it.

 This is a queer family in the South, moving through visibility, passing, and pride with both contrast and courage.
 The front yard is watched over by a towering skeleton named John, a campy, welcoming figure that greets visitors year-round and sets the tone immediately.
 The home signals playfulness before you ever step inside.

-Inside, the space becomes something deeper.
 A place of emotional safety and playful experimentation, where gender is understood as a spectrum, where makeup is worn freely, and where brinner, breakfast for dinner, is sacred.
 It is a home where Talia, eight, can grow into herself without judgment.
-A home where the message is simple and consistent.
-You can always come home.
+A home where the message is simple and consistent – “You can always come home.”

-Nicole, Kris, and Talia moved into their North Charleston home in February 2023 after feeling priced out of Park Circle, a fast-gentrifying neighborhood once known for its affordability and eclectic spirit.
 When Nicole first saw the mid-century ranch with the purple door, she knew.
 Inside, the house feels unmistakably theirs, shaped slowly through intention rather than trend.

 The Greenbergs do not fit a mold.
 They have built something better, something true to them.
 Their world is joyful, chaotic, and deeply loving.
 In a region where queer families often walk a careful line between safety and erasure, their home stands as a glowing example of what it means to live freely and without apology.